amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ## Primitive Data Types

-Primitive data types are the most basic elements where all the other data structures are built upon.
+Primitive data types are the most basic elements, where all the other data structures are built upon.
 Some primitives are:

 - Integers.
 E.g., `1`, `2`, `3`, ...
 - Characters.
 E.g., `a`, `b`, `"1"`, `"*"`